Suhmedoh/themer.edit/README.md

 if anyone wants to test this so far and see what works and what doesn't, message me on reddit(/u/suhmedoh) and let me know how it goes or open an issue, or check irc.freenode.net #doughpit and talk to me on there (nick is either jiaxsun or jiaxsun_)

 ## HOW TO USE THEMER.PY
-disclaimer: I will only discuss the options i'm currently workign on, I take no resposibility if other things don't work or break
+disclaimer: I will only discuss the options i'm currently working on, I take no resposibility if other things don't work or break

 >find a directory you want to store these files in eg. ~/rice
 >git clone http://github.com/suhmedoh/themer.edit